 Balanced Supply Mix

-Northern is traditionally segmented into a “Supply” and “Market” area, with the section of the pipeline south of Kansas being in the traditional supply zone.
-This area supplies the system with approximately 1.6 Bcf/d, primarily from the Hugoton, Permian, and Anadarko basins.
+Northern has tremendous supply diversity and receives gas from most North American supply basins.
+Approximately 1.6 Bcf/d comes fromthe Hugoton, Permian, and Anadarko basins.
 Northern’s largest supply of gas comes from the basins of Western Canada, supplying approximately 2.0 Bcf/d.
-The balance is made up of deliveries from the Rockies (with a capacity of 0.5 Bcf/d), central Canada (0.4 Bcf/d) and gas in storage (0.3 Bcf/d).
+The balance is made up of deliveries from the Rockies (with a capacity of 0.45 Bcf/d), central Canada (0.4 Bcf/d) and gas in storage (0.3 Bcf/d).

-Sophisticated System.

-Northern is a transporter in the national pipeline grid with connections to multiple supply basins and interconnecting pipelines.
-This grid system is expensive to duplicate by competing parties.
-In addition, the system allows for bi-directional flows and a wider customer base.
+Northern has a number of major interconnect points, several with bi-directional capability.

 SUMMARY FINANCIALS